bioperl/bioperl.github.io/howtos/Nexml.md

 Getting `Bio::Phylo`
 --------------------

-To use these modules, the `Bio::Phylo` package ('''not''' part of BioPerl) must be installed.
+To use these modules, the `Bio::Phylo` package (*not* part of BioPerl) must be installed.
 To obtain it via CPAN, do

 `$ cpan`
 `cpan[1]> install Bio::Phylo`